-My work brings Eastern practices to Western modern life, making them useful for individuals and organizations.
-I am interested in the synthesis of leadership, innovation and awareness, helping leaders to develop courage, clarity and compassion to make their vision come to life.
+My work brings Eastern practices to Western modern life, making them accessible for individuals and organizations.
+I am interested in the synthesis of leadership, creativity and awareness, helping leaders to develop courage, clarity and compassion to make their vision come to life.